MrKsey/antizapret-proxy-pac/README.md

 # antizapret-proxy-pac

 Modified Proxy Auto Configuration (PAC) files from antizapret.prostovpn.org with redirect to your own local or remote proxy.
-PAC files are constantly updated automatically.
+PAC files are automatically updated once a day.

 Permanent links:
 - for local proxy (127.0.0.1:1080):